 For some people this can affect confidence and self esteem and lead to difficulties in the workplace.
 The problem can be treated with botulinum toxin which switches off the excessive sweating for on average of 3-6 months.

 Sweaty feet can be an extremely embarrassing condition which can be improved with Botox injections.
-While botox works particularly well for sweaty armpits and sweaty palms, the results for sweaty feet are much less predictable because of the thickness of the skin in this area.
+While Botox works particularly well for sweaty armpits and sweaty palms, the results for sweaty feet are much less predictable because of the thickness of the skin in this area.

-Typically, you would need at least 100 units of Botox per foot at a total cost of $1990 for two feet.
+Typically, you would need at least 100 units of Botox per foot at a total cost of $2,100 for both feet.
 Some people need even more than this and the duration of efficacy is very variable.
 For these reasons we only recommend treatment of sweaty feet in those people who are very distressed by the condition and are prepared to accept that despite the high costs the results are variable and can be disappointing in some cases.

 Take advantage of our Interest Free Payment plans to cover the cost of your treatment.